Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Supplemental Material for

 \subsection{X-ray photoemission spectroscopy}

-Flakes from batch 2 of \pt are measured \textit{via} \g{xps} in order to investigate their chemical composition.
-The obtained spectra of the Pt4\textit{f} and Se3\textit{d} ranges are depicted in \fig \ref{fig_XPS} as \g{cps} over \g{be} and are comparable to those of the first batch of \pt \cite{Ouroboros}.
+Flakes from Batch 2 of \pt are measured \textit{via} \g{xps} in order to investigate their chemical composition.
+The obtained spectra of the Pt4\textit{f} and Se3\textit{d} ranges are depicted in \fig \ref{fig_XPS} as \g{cps} over \g{be} and are comparable to those of the \corr{first Batch}{Batch 1} of \pt \cite{Ouroboros}.
 The peak parameters are reported in \tab \ref{tab_XPS}, where L/G mix refers to the Lorentzian/Gauss ratio of the Voigt peak shape.
 A constraint is in place which sets the \g{fwhm} and the L/G mix of spin-split peaks to the same value.
-The height ratio is given with respect to the higher spin state peak height.
+The height ratio is given with respect to the doublet peak with lower binding energy.

 \FloatBarrier